 Built for the low-mileage runner, this lightweight shoe is great for shorter, faster road runs.
 A removable Ortholite sockliner provides underfoot support while also managing moisture while on the move.
 The shoe also includes a gel cushioning system for added comfort on impact.

-While these sneakers are slightly on the pricier side, they’re worth the splurge.
+While these Saucony sneakers are slightly on the pricier side, they’re worth the splurge.
 The plush layers within the shoe take the stress off the feet while you run, making each mile a little easier on tired toes.
 The shoe also uses Speedroll Technology to propel you forward and give you the feeling of continuous momentum.

 The secret sauce for this trail-running sneaker is the ultra-durable rubber outsole.
 It uses deep, sharp lugs that are perfect for maximum grip on loose, uneven surfaces.
 The protective toe caps ensure you won’t stub your toe on any rough terrain and the quicklace system makes sliding the shoes on and off easier than ever.
 Consider these the perfect shoe for both beginner and experienced trail runners alike.

 Running shoes shoppers love